vandanal187/1/Autoplay.md

 ```

 The way that autoplay is handled can be pretty inconsistent and what counts as a user gesture might be different for different platforms or situations.
 The most reliable solution is to invoke `Tone.start()` after a button click.

+## Background

+The purpose of the Autoplay policy is to stop pages from making a sound as soon as it loads.
+The intention is to give users greater playback control and a good user experience where pages aren't making unwanted sounds at them before they give permission.
+This has been the case for mobile browsers for quite a while.
+And in the past few years, desktop browsers have adopted stricter autoplay as well.